wilsonrljr/sysidentpy/docs/book/10 - Case Studies.md

 data_test_1, data_test_2   = test
 ```

 We used the `nonlinear_benchmarks` package to load the data.
-The user is referred to the [package documentation]([GerbenBeintema/nonlinear_benchmarks: The official dataload for http://www.nonlinearbenchmark.org/ (github.com)](https://github.com/GerbenBeintema/nonlinear_benchmarks/tree/master)) to check the details of how to use it.
+The user is referred to the package documentation [GerbenBeintema - nonlinear_benchmarks: The official dataload for nonlinear benchmark datasets](https://github.com/GerbenBeintema/nonlinear_benchmarks/tree/master) to check the details of how to use it.

 The following plot detail the training and testing data of both experiments.
 Here we are trying to get two models, one for each experiment, that have a better performance than the mentioned baselines.